 Dr. Chhabra is a scholar and practitioner in the field of Peace and Conflict Studies.
-The focus of her research is in education and youth development in conflict zones with an emphasis on South Asia.
+Her research focuses on education and youth development in conflict zones with an emphasis on South Asia.

-Professional Title: Associate Professor, Interdisciplinary Studies, International Higher Education and Intercultural Relations (On Sabbatical for the Fall 2014 Semester)
+Professional Title: Associate Professor, Global Interdisciplinary Studies, International Higher Education and Intercultural Relations

 Areas of Academic Focus and Expertise: Peace and conflict transformation studies and citizenship and civic engagement among youth, with a focus on collective violence in International conflict zones.